pmknutsen/gnome-shell-sia/README.md

 **"Sia does not automatically start"**

 To enable auto-start of the Sia daemon, the program `siad` needs to be in your path.
-Create a symbolic link to siad:
+See *Install* above and create a symblic link to your `siad` installation in `/usr/bin`.
-`sudo ln -s /path/to/siad /usr/bin/siad`

 **"The extension does not run"**